Herb.jl: A Unifying Program Synthesis Library

-\paragraph{Special Modules} At the core of the package are two modules--\texttt{Herb} and \texttt{HerbCore}. \texttt{Herb} is the umbrella package that loads all other modules but does not hold additional functionality. \texttt{HerbCore} defines interfaces for grammars, programs, and constraints and how to interact with them, providing the abstract types and functions that all of the rest of the \texttt{Herb*} packages build upon.
+\paragraph{Defining the core.} The core definitions and interfaces are defined in \texttt{HerbCore.jl} module.
+This module defines interfaces for grammars, programs, and constraints and how to interact with them, providing the abstract types and functions that the rest of the \texttt{Herb*} packages build upon.
 For example, it defines the struct \texttt{RuleNode}, which represents an AST (i.e., a program).

-We also provide two packages that showcase the interoperability of \ModelName{}, namely \texttt{HerbBechmarks} and \texttt{Garden.jl}. \texttt{HerbBenchmarks} is a collection of standard benchmarks and problems formulated in \ModelName{}'s syntax.
-These include well-known benchmarks such as the SyGuS challenge~\citep{SyGuS2019} and the Abstract Reasoning Corpus~\citep{chollet2019arc}.
-Due to its size, it is not available from JuliaHub but only from GitHub and is not loaded automatically when loading \ModelName{}.
-The \texttt{Garden.jl} module provides implementations of well-known synthesizers using \ModelName{} (more on this in Subsection~\ref{sec:garden}).
-This package is also not loaded automatically, as it is not Herb functionality, but is part of the \ModelName{} family.